druzzzsk/biocad_rag/README.md

 📂 evaluation/
 Modules for assessing the quality and accuracy of the RAG system.

     📂 llm-as-a-judge/:
+      - `evaluation.py`: The main script evaluates the results based on five criteria.
+The results are recorded in a table and can be analyzed.
+      - `prompts.py`: These prompts define five specialized evaluation metrics for RAG systems.
+Each prompt instructs an LLM to assess a specific quality (factual consistency, citation accuracy, coverage, relevance/coherence, or paraphrasing) and return a score from 1 to 5.

     📂 ragas/:
+      - `ragas_evaluation.py` - Script performs a RAG (Retrieval-Augmented Generation) system evaluation using the RAGAS framework.
+It processes a predefined set of questions to generate answers and contexts, then calculates scores for faithfulness and answer relevancy metrics.

 📂 utils/
 Helper scripts for the Data Engineering and Indexing pipeline.

-- `articles_parser.py`: ETL script that reads source documents (e.g., PDFs, XMLs) and converts them into the standard articles.jsonl format.
+- `articles_parser.py`: ETL script that reads source documents and converts them into the standard articles.jsonl format.
-- `chunking.py`: Logic for splitting long articles into smaller passages (chunks) to fit within the embedding model's context window.
+- `chunking.py`: Logic for splitting long articles into smaller passages to fit within the embedding model's context window.
 - `build_index.py`: The indexing script that loads chunks, calculates embeddings using the BGE model, and builds the faiss.index and meta.jsonl files.
+- `search.py`: A script that searches for the most relevant chunks.

-Root Files
+#### Root files
-- `rag_core.py` (The Backend Engine)

-Purpose: The central logic of the application.
-Key Functions:
-Loads resources: FAISS index, Metadata, and the Embedding Model (BAAI/bge-base-en-v1.5). rag_answer(): The main pipeline function.
-It converts the user query to a vector, searches for the top-k most relevant chunks, constructs the prompt, and queries the LLM (qwen2.5:7b-instruct).
-Citation Handling: Automatically extracts references (e.g., [1]) from the LLM response and maps them back to the real source documents.
-System Prompt: Defines the persona as a "biomedical research assistant" focused on Alzheimer's disease, enforcing strict rules about not hallucinating and using only provided context. app.py (The Frontend Interface)

-Purpose: A web-based user interface built with Streamlit.
-Key Features:
-Sidebar Settings: Allows users to adjust Top-K (number of retrieved documents) and toggle context visibility.
-Chat Interface: Accepts user queries and displays the LLM's generated answer.
-Dynamic UI: Renders cited sources in card format and provides expandable sections to inspect the raw text chunks used for the answer.
-Session State: Maintains chat history and query counters. search.py

-Purpose: Standalone logic for the Retrieval component.
-It likely contains the specific functions to interact with the FAISS index, independent of the generation step (useful for debugging the search quality without running the LLM). articles_eda.ipynb

-Purpose: A Jupyter Notebook for Exploratory Data Analysis.
-Used to visualize chunk length distributions, vocabulary statistics, and ensure data quality before indexing. requirements.txt

-Purpose: Lists all Python dependencies required to run the project (e.g., streamlit, faiss-cpu, sentence-transformers, langchain, ragas, ollama).
+- `rag_core.py`: This script implements a core RAG system for Alzheimer's disease research.
+It retrieves relevant scientific chunks from a FAISS index, generates answers with citations using a local LLM via Ollama, and provides a command-line interface for user interaction.
+The system enforces strict citation rules, uses sentence-transformers for embeddings, and returns both answers and their corresponding source information.

+- `articles_eda.ipynb`: Exploratory data analysis.
+An analysis of articles in the sample was conducted by year of publication, word count, and most frequent words.

+- `app.py`: This module provides a modern web-based interface for the Alzheimer's disease RAG system using Streamlit.
+The application offers an intuitive UI for querying the research assistant and visualizing results with proper source attribution.